Generic selectors

 In general, those who are opposed to a believer marrying an unbeliever use two main arguments.
 The first, from the OT, can be encapsulated in these scriptures:

-DEUTERONOMY 7:1-4 “When the LORD your God shall bring you into the land where you go to possess it and has cast out many nations before you—the Hittites, and the Girgashites, and the Amorites, and the Canaanites, and the Perizzites, and the Hivites, and the Jebusites, seven nations greater and mightier than you— 2 And the LORD your God shall deliver them up to you, you shall crush them, and utterly destroy them.
+DEUTERONOMY 7:1-4 “When the LORD your God brings you into the land which you go to possess, and has cast out many nations before you, the Hittites and the Girgashites and the Amorites and the Canaanites and the Perizzites and the Hivites and the Jebusites, seven nations greater and mightier than you, 2 “and when the LORD your God delivers them over to you, you shall conquer them and utterly destroy them.
 You shall make no covenant with them nor show mercy to them.
-3 Nor shall you make marriages with them.
-You shall not give your daughter to his son, nor shall you take his daughter to your son, 4 For they will turn away your sons from following Me so that they may serve other gods.
-Then the anger of the LORD will be kindled against you and will destroy you suddenly.
+3 “Nor shall you make marriages with them.
+You shall not give your daughter to their son, nor take their daughter for your son.
+4 “For they will turn your sons away from following Me, to serve other gods; so the anger of the LORD will be aroused against you and destroy you suddenly.

 God specifically warns against the ancient Israelites marrying any of the inhabitants of Canaan because they would turn their hearts away from God to serving idols.
 There are many such warnings throughout the OT.
-In fact, it was such a problem that the Lord eventually divorced the ancient Israelites because of idolatry.
+In fact, it was such a problem that the LORD eventually divorced the ancient Israelites because of idolatry.

 There are, however, several problems with using this to claim that God forbids marriage to an unbeliever.
 The first is that this did not apply to all pagan peoples.
 God was concerned with those nations specifically listed in verse 1 because they were acutely wicked and He planned to destroy them for that reason, not just so that the ancient Israelites could have their land.
 In other words, God singled them out from other nations for destruction and did not want ancient Israel to have any dealings with them.
 Other nations were treated quite differently:

-DEUTERONOMY 20:10-18 10 When you come near a city to fight against it, then proclaim peace to it.
-11 And it shall be, if it makes the answer of peace and opens to you, then all the people found in it shall be forced laborers to you, and they shall serve you.
-12 But if it will make no peace with you, but will make war against you, then you shall besiege it.
-13 And when the LORD your God has delivered it into your hands, you shall strike every male of it with the edge of the sword.
-14 But the women, and the little ones, and the animals, and all that is in the city, all the spoil of it, you shall take to yourself.
-And you shall eat the spoil of your enemies, which the LORD your God has given you.
-15 So you shall do to all the cities which are very far off from you, which are not of the cities of these nations.
-16 But of the cities of these people, which the LORD your God gives you for an inheritance, you shall save alive nothing that breathes.
-17 But you shall utterly destroy them: the Hittites, and the Amorites, the Canaanites, and the Perizzites, the Hivites and the Jebusites; as the LORD your God has commanded you, 18 So that they may not teach you to do according to all their abominations which they have done to their gods.
-So you would sin against the LORD your God.
+DEUTERONOMY 20:10-18 “When you go near a city to fight against it, then proclaim an offer of peace to it.
+11 “And it shall be that if they accept your offer of peace, and open to you, then all the people who are found in it shall be placed under tribute to you, and serve you.
+12 “Now if the city will not make peace with you, but makes war against you, then you shall besiege it.
+13 “And when the LORD your God delivers it into your hands, you shall strike every male in it with the edge of the sword.
+14 “But the women, the little ones, the livestock, and all that is in the city, all its spoil, you shall plunder for yourself; and you shall eat the enemies’ plunder which the LORD your God gives you.
+15 “Thus you shall do to all the cities which are very far from you, which are not of the cities of these nations.
+16 “But of the cities of these peoples which the LORD your God gives you as an inheritance, you shall let nothing that breathes remain alive, 17 “but you shall utterly destroy them: the Hittite and the Amorite and the Canaanite and the Perizzite and the Hivite and the Jebusite, just as the LORD your God has commanded you, 18 “lest they teach you to do according to all their abominations which they have done for their gods, and you sin against the LORD your God.

 Sadly, one of the main reasons for marrying outside the Body of Christ is of the difficulty finding a truly converted and suitable mate.
 There are many obstacles these days, including the scattered locations of brethren and significant doctrinal differences among believers.
 It is interesting that those who are opposed to anyone marrying an unbeliever fail to consider that Joseph, the youngest son of Jacob, married an Egyptian or that David and Jesus Christ were descended from Ruth, a Moabitess.